LCA-ActivityBrowser/activity-browser/CONTRIBUTING.md

 ## Running and writing tests

-If you want to check wheter your changes break anything essential, you can run the automated tests.
+If you want to check whether your changes break anything essential, you can run the automated tests.
 This requires some additional packages.
 ```
 conda activate dev_ab
 conda install pytest pytest-mock pytest-qt